Rainy days at Croft

 Warm up with some hot food and a cuppa in the Carpenters tea-room, before wandering down to the stables, which also houses the shop and second-hand bookshop.

-The seventeenth-century castle boasts a varied and fascinating history and this year we're commemorating the Second World War.
-Families can dress up and play 1940's games in the Family Room, pick up a quiz from the Hall and have a go at traditional games like bagatelle and scrabble.
+The seventeenth-century castle boasts a varied and fascinating history and this year we're celebrating the 125th anniversary of the National Trust with our new exhibition, 'Here and Now'.
+Families can dress up and play traditional games in the Family Room, pick up a quiz from the Hall and have a go at traditional games like bagatelle and scrabble.